jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 13 - geometric problems.md

 The angle $\beta$ between the radius vector and the tangent line at point P is given by:

 $$ \tan{\beta} = r\frac{d0}{dr} $$

+## Method of Solution

+The problems are started in the form "find the family of curves" meeting some requirements related to tangent lines of the family of curves.
+Since we have to find *the* family, not just *a* family, we must show that the family we find meets the requirements (sufficient) and than any curve meeting the requirements will be in the family we find (necessary).

+### Proof of Necessesity
+The tangent line in the problem will have a slope given by $y'$ - the derivative of the curve.
+We can use that, along with the other requirements in the problem, to setup and solve a differental equation relating $y'$ to $y$ and $x$.
+This gives an equation that defines the function $y(x)$, and shows that any family of curves that meet the requirements of the problem will satisfy that equation.

+### Proof of Sufficiency
+To show that the family of curves found will satisfy our requirements, we can pick a point $P(x_0, y_0)$ on the curve, then find the derivative of the function at that point which gives the slope of the tangent line at the point.
+We can then reason further to show that the tangent line meets whatever requirements the problem set forth to show that family of curves satisfies the requirements of the problem.